 Edinburgh Global Development Academy Scholarships (UK)

 The University of Edinburgh offers Masters Scholarships for international students from least developing countries as for eligible Master’s programmes offered by the University.
-There will be 2 Master’s scholarships covering the overseas rate of tuition fee for students from less developed countries and the “home” rate of tuition fee for UK/EU students.
+The Master’s scholarships will cover the overseas rate of tuition fee for students from less developed countries and the “home” rate of tuition fee for UK/EU students.

 See also: Edinburgh Global Masters Scholarships

-The University of Bradford Global Development Scholarships (formerly known as Countries in Crisis Scholarships are intended to aid students in financial hardship due to the fact that they are domiciled in a country that is in crisis as a result of the political situation, war, natural disaster etc. Each scholarship is worth approximately £20,000 which includes full tuition fees and accommodation plus £2000 per annum living costs.
+The University of Bradford Global Development Scholarships (formerly known as Countries in Crisis Scholarships) are intended to aid students in financial hardship due to the fact that they are domiciled in a country that is in crisis as a result of the political situation, war, natural disaster etc. The scholarship includes full tuition fees and accommodation plus £3500 per annum living costs.

 University of East Anglia Development Scholarships (UK)

 The University of East Anglia is offering partial and full scholarships for students from developing/low-income countries.
-The scholarships are for Bachelors or Masters Degree in International development courses offered by the School of International Development.
-Multiple International Development Scholarships worth £1,000 fees awards and One (1) International Development Full Fees Scholarship are offered to international taught applicants on the basis of academic excellence and their personal statement.
+The scholarships are for Masters Degree in International development courses offered by the School of International Development.
+Multiple International Development Scholarships worth £1,000 fees awards and One (1) International Development Full Fees Scholarship are being offered.

 Leiden University Excellence Scholarships (Netherlands)